-Home > Services > Work Injury Compensation Lawyers > Work Stress & Depression
+Home > Services > QLD Workers Compensation Lawyers Brisbane > Workers Compensation Stress Leave QLD

-You could make a WorkCover claim through the Queensland workers’ compensation scheme when you have a work-stress injury.
-Work-related stress, anxiety, and depression are serious conditions that can significantly impact your mental and physical health, forcing you to take stress leave.
-These conditions can occur due to various factors, including long working hours, high-pressure work environments, and workplace bullying or harassment.
+When you experience work-related stress, you could make a successful WorkCover claim through the Queensland workers’ compensation scheme.
+A stress-related illness can significantly impact your mental and physical health, forcing you to take stress leave.
+These conditions can occur due to various factors, including long working hours, excessive workload, high-pressure work environments, and workplace bullying or harassment.

-WorkCover is a no-fault system of insurance payment to employees if they are hurt at work, whereas a common law claim is a legal action for injury damages claimed from your employer when their negligence causes you an injury.
+WorkCover is a no-fault insurance payment system for employees injured at work.
+In contrast, common law claims seek damages from your employer when their negligence causes you an injury.

-Seeking compensation for work stress can be difficult.
-Splatt Lawyers’ skilled workers’ compensation solicitors can help you access your entitlement to WorkCover stress leave and income payments while you recover.
+Seeking compensation for work-related stress can be difficult.
+Splatt Lawyers’ experienced workers’ compensation lawyers will advise on your entitlement to WorkCover stress leave and income payments while you recover.

-If this is your situation, please contact our workplace injury legal team to discuss your legal options.
-Getting started is free, and there are no legal costs or fees until we win your case – Call Now 1800 700 125. or email us >
+If this is your situation, please contact our work injury lawyers for informed legal advice.
+Getting started is free, and there are no legal costs or fees until you win your case.
+Call Now: 1800 700 125

 Find out if you have a